The Aristocats

-The Aristocats is a 1970 American animated romantic musical comedy film produced by Walt Disney Productions and directed by Wolfgang Reitherman.
-It is the final Disney animated film to be involved with Walt Disney Productions's co-founder Roy O. Disney before his death on December 20, 1971.
-The 20th Disney animated feature film, the film is based on a story by Tom McGowan and Tom Rowe, and revolves around a family of aristocratic cats, and how an alley cat acquaintance helps them after a butler has kidnapped them to gain his mistress's fortune which was intended to go to them.
-The film features the voices of Phil Harris, Eva Gabor, Hermione Baddeley, Dean Clark, Sterling Holloway, Scatman Crothers, and Roddy Maude-Roxby.
+The Aristocats is a 1970 American animated musical comedy film produced by Walt Disney Productions and distributed by Buena Vista Distribution.
+Directed by Wolfgang Reitherman, and based on a story by Tom McGowan and Tom Rowe, it was the final Disney animated film released during studio co-founder Roy O. Disney's tenure before his death on December 20, 1971.
+Set in Paris, the plot follows a family of aristocratic cats who are set to gain their mistress's fortune, much to the dismay of her butler.
+Thrown into the countryside, the family is helped by a feral cat as they attempt to return to their mistress's home.
+The film stars the voices of Phil Harris, Eva Gabor, Hermione Baddeley, Dean Clark, Sterling Holloway, Scatman Crothers, and Roddy Maude-Roxby.

-In 1962, The Aristocats project began as an original script for a two-part live-action episode for Walt Disney's Wonderful World of Color, developed by writers Tom McGowan and Tom Rowe and producer Harry Tytle.
-Following two years of re-writes, Walt Disney suggested the project would be more suitable for an animated film, and placed the project in turnaround as The Jungle Book (1967) advanced into production.
-When The Jungle Book was nearly complete, Disney appointed Ken Anderson to develop preliminary work on The Aristocats, making it the last film project to be approved by Disney personally before his death in December 1966.
+The Aristocats project began as an original script for a two-part live-action episode for Walt Disney's Wonderful World of Color, developed by McGowan, Rowe, and producer Harry Tytle starting in 1962.
+Following two years of rewrites, Tytle suggested the project would be more suitable for an animated film, which Disney temporarily shelved while The Jungle Book (1967) advanced into production.
+When The Jungle Book was nearly complete, Walt Disney appointed Ken Anderson to develop preliminary work on The Aristocats, making it the last film project to be personally approved by Walt before his death.
 Longtime Disney collaborators Robert and Richard Sherman composed multiple songs for the film, though only two made it in the finished product.

 The Aristocats was released on December 24, 1970, to generally positive reviews from film critics.
 It was also a commercial success.
-A live-action remake is currently in development.